 “We learned fairly quickly that people respected what we’re doing with The Sacramento Press in terms of our mix of technology, advertising and news gathering,” Ilfeld said.
 “We’ve demonstrated an ability to innovate with technology and then leverage our strengths in technology and marketing to start SLOAN, our local ad network.
 Those are hallmarks of what we do.”

 This entry was posted on Tuesday, November 9th, 2010 at 7:52 am and is filed under Advertising, Business News, BusinessModel, Citizen Journalism, OnlineMedia, Revenue20, Solutions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.